xipxoom/fcc-quote_machine/README.md

 ### User Stories:
 * I can click a button to show me a new random quote.
 * I can press a button to tweet out a quote.

+### Technology and Libraries:
+* jQuery for ajax and DOM manipulation.
+* [David Lane's fork](https://github.com/davelane/wikiquotes-api) of [Nate Tyler's wikiquotes-api](https://github.com/natetyler/wikiquotes-api).
+I use David's fork for the added ability to pull quotes from a random page.